 At that point Willie signs off a dog as safe and will allocate a time of between one and three years for a refresher, depending on how the dog responded to the training.

 As dog owners, it’s great peace of mind that your dogs are safe around kiwi and we hope to be able to extend the training to weka and whio in the coming years.

 Kiwi Avoidance Training is a great way to protect our kiwi.
 How can people that are interested in getting their dogs trained find out more information about it?

 Get in touch with Kiwi’s for Kiwi on social media or your local DOC office.
-Otherwise if you’re on the East Coast get in touch with us and we can book you into one of our sessions.
+Otherwise, if you’re on the East Coast get in touch with us and we can book you into one of our sessions.

 What benefits have you seen from people getting involved in local conservation projects like Eastern Whio link?

-We are seeing a huge shift in ecosystem literacy of the general public.
+We are seeing a huge shift in the ecosystem literacy of the general public.
 People are engaged in the outdoors and discovering species and interrelationships they didn’t know about.
 People are finding edible foods that they didn’t know existed and want to protect the ecosystems they came from.

 Everyone needs a bit of the outdoors in their week.
-They reckon healthy land, healthy people and that’s definitely true when it comes to community level conservation.
+They reckon healthy land, healthy people and that’s definitely true when it comes to community-level conservation.

 Finally, how can people support The Eastern Whio link?